Renee7547/rshell/README.md

 # CS 100-rshell-hw0

 ## Features
-This program is a simple command shell called rshell.
+This is a basic command shell.
 1. It will print a command prompt.
 2. It can read in a command on one line
 3. It can process connectors: ';', '||', '&&'
+4. a built-in command of 'exit' which exits my shell
+5. Anything that appears after a `#` character should be considered a comment.

 ## How to use